open-webrtc-toolkit/owt-client-native/README.md

   - The built binary will be under path specified by `--output_path`.
 If `--output_path` is not set, the built binary will be under `src/out` directory.
   - The optional `--ssl_root` should be set to the root directory of lastest OpenSSL 1.1.1 binary.
 If specified, SDK will link to external openssl library instead of boringssl.
   - Use `--gn_gen` to generate args.gn during the first build or when you change either `ssl_root`/`msdk_root`/`quic_root` options.
-  - The optional `--quic_root` should point to the directory containing QUIC library pre-built from owt-sdk-quic repo.
-This will build the SDK with QUIC enabled for conference mode.
+  - The optional `--quic_root` should point to the directory containing WebTransport library pre-built from owt-sdk-quic repo.
+This will build the SDK with WebTransport enabled for conference mode.
+Refer to [README.webtransport](https://github.com/open-webrtc-toolkit/owt-client-native/blob/main/README.webtransport) for the version of webtransport library to be used.
   - The optional `--tests` will trigger unit tests after build.

 #### iOS